 As a Catholic country, Hungary celebrates Halottak Napja which is a local version of All Saints' and All Souls Day on November 1 and 2.
-It's a serious and sombre holiday that is mostly marked by honouring the Saints and visiting cemeteries.
+It's a serious and somber holiday that is mostly marked by honoring the Saints and visiting cemeteries.
 However, Halloween as a more playful and carnival-like celebration is becoming more and more popular in Budapest.
-The Hungarian capital hosts plenty of parties, festivals, ghost tours and all kinds of Halloween-themed events.
-Most restaurants and bars in the city centre offer special menus and Halloween-themed cocktails.
+The Hungarian capital hosts plenty of parties, festivals, ghost tours, and all kinds of Halloween-themed events.
+Most restaurants and bars in the city center offer special menus and Halloween-themed cocktails.

 Budapest Töklámpás Fesztivál or Pumpkin Lantern Charity Festival takes place on a Saturday in late October at Heroes Square.
 The main idea of the event is to create a beautiful light installation made of Jack-O-Lanterns.
 Participants bring their own carved Halloween pumpkins and light up candles from 7 p.m. to 9 p.m.
 Also, people bring food to donate to a local charity.

 Clubs and bars across the city throw freaking good parties for Halloween.
 The most popular city clubs like Instant or Dürer Kert are calling to wild Halloween costume parties.
-Make sure to warm up for the party on one of the special ruin pub crawls on October 31.
-Halloween-themed bar crawls price usually includes free drinks, free make up and lots of fun.
+Make sure to warm-up for the party on one of the special ruin pub crawls on October 31.
+The Halloween-themed bar crawls price usually includes free drinks, free makeup, and lots of fun.